citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 -- Essentially, we set the routing bucket at id 1 to 'strict' and then we set other entities to this as well as the player bucket so they can't create entities client-side.
 SetRoutingBucketEntityLockdownMode(1, "strict")
-SetPlayerRoutingBucket(source, 1)
-SetEntityRoutingBucket(vehicle, 1)
+SetPlayerRoutingBucket(source, 1) -- Now the given player (source) won't be able to create entities client-side SetEntityRoutingBucket(vehicle, 1) -- Set the routing bucket of this vehicle to the same bucket the player is in SetRoutingBucketPopulationEnabled(1, false) -- Let's disable population for everything inside this bucket!
 ```

-## What's a bucket?
+## Buckets and why you should use them
+Server versions from pipeline ID 3245 and above have added a ‘routing bucket’ functionality, which is similar in concept to the ‘dimension’ or ‘virtual world’ functionality seen in prior non-Rockstar GTA network implementations.

+One can assign a player or entity to a routing bucket, and they will only see entities (and players) that belong to the same routing bucket.
+In addition to that, each routing bucket will have its own ‘world grid’ for determining population owners, so even if you have population enabled, you’ll notice nothing unusual at all when using routing buckets.

+Example use cases include:

+- Multi-mode servers where you want to have different games go on without affecting other games
+- Session/party systems
+- ‘Character screen’ being instanced differently from gameplay going on

+Example use cases do explicitly not include interiors.
+Interiors should be using the traditional ‘conceal’ native functions, or the future support for 3D-scoped routing policy, which will also allow specifying any ‘instanced’ zone for MMO-style servers so a server can have a map area ‘dedicated’ to a player/party on a mission but still be able to see everything going on outside that zone. [[source]](https://cookbook.fivem.net/2020/11/27/routing-buckets-split-game-state/)

-Think of a bucket as a container, but you have multiple of them, if you put objects inside these containers (say you have bucket 1 and bucket 2), you separate them and they don't have access to each other, but they are still population-aware.
-Each container can have different rules, these are named 'lockdown modes' and they are described down below:
+Each bucket can have different rules, these are named 'lockdown modes' and they are described down below:

 | Mode       | Meaning                                                    |
 | ---------- | ---------------------------------------------------------- |